27 Fun Growth Mindset Activities for Kids & Adults

 9. Share Good and Grit: Growth Mindset Dinner Activities

-One variation on “high and low” at dinnertime is to express something good that happened that day and something “gritty.”
+One variation on “high and low” at dinnertime is to share something good and something challenging from the day.
 In other words, share something that made you show up with determination.

 Was it…